- Booster Gold

 Page 22, panel 1

 A number of heroes watch as Guy and Fire kiss underneath the mistletoe.
 Identifiable heroes shown are Atom II, Ballistic, Blue Beetle II, Booster Gold, Crimson Fox, Elongated Man, Geo-Force, Iron, Katana, Loose Cannon, Maxima, Nightwing, Plastic Man, Rampage, Ray II, Steel III, and Wonder Woman.
-Other heroes shown to be attending the party include Roy Harper (as Arsenal), Black Lightning, Clark Kent, Deadman, Donna Troy (as a Darkstar), Firehawk, Guy Gardner, Jade, Jimmy Olson, John Constantine, Johnny Thunder II, Knockout, Kyle Rayner, Lead, Lobo, Lois Lane, Martika, Metamorpho, Nightblade, Nightwing, Olivia Reynolds, Phantom Stranger, Queen Olaf (here spelled with two "f"s), Rampage, Rex Leeds, Rocky Davis, Sandman I, Steel III, Superboy III, Swamp Thing, Terra II, Tin, Veridium (aka Will Magnus), Veronna, Wildcat I, and Zatanna.
+Other heroes shown to be attending the party include Roy Harper (as Arsenal), Black Lightning, Clark Kent, Deadman, Donna Troy (as a Darkstar), Firehawk, Jade, Jimmy Olson, John Constantine, Johnny Thunder II, Knockout, Kyle Rayner, Lead, Lobo, Lois Lane, Martika, Metamorpho, Nightblade, Nightwing, Olivia Reynolds, Phantom Stranger, Ice's mother Queen Olaf (here spelled with two "f"s), Rampage, Rex Leeds, Rocky Davis, Sandman I, Steel III, Superboy III, Swamp Thing, Terra II, Tin, Veridium (aka Will Magnus), Veronna, Wildcat I, and Zatanna.

 Boosterrific Review: Call it a Christmas present, but this issue is rated an undeserved 3 because there are so many character cameos and the heart of the issue is in the right place for a holiday issue.
 There are some basic grammar errors in the cornball dialogue, the art is awful, and some characters exhibit some downright uncharacteristic behavior with little explanation other than the excuse that everyone is in the Christmas spirit.
 Even at its best, this just isn't a very good series.